huggingface/transformers/docs/source/en/model_doc/superglue.md

 ```

 The outputs contain the list of keypoints detected by the keypoint detector as well as the list of matches with their corresponding matching scores.
-Due to the nature of SuperGlue, to output a dynamic number of matches, you will need to use the mask attribute to retrieve the respective information :
+Due to the nature of SuperGlue, to output a dynamic number of matches, you will need to use the mask attribute to retrieve the respective information:

 ```python
 from transformers import AutoImageProcessor, AutoModel